mjordan/islandora_workbench_integration/README.md

 * User
 * URL alias

-It also enables JSON:API with create, read, update, and delete operations enabled.
+It also enables the JSON:API module.

 Also provides endpoints for exposing: